perbaltzar/photoify/README.md

 * Lowercase check when logging in.
 * As a user I should be able to edit my account email, password and biography.
 * As a user I should be able to upload a profile avatar image.
-* As a user I should be able to create new posts with image and description.
 * As a user I should be able to edit my posts.
 * As a user I should be able to delete my posts.
 * As a user I should be able to like and dislike posts.